-- 1. Turn the ignition key to RUN, then to OFF.
-This will disarm the content theft-deterrent/alarm system (if equipped). - Remove the RADIO fuse.
+- Turn the ignition key to RUN, then to OFF.
+This will disarm the content theft-deterrent/alarm system (option). - Remove the RADIO fuse.
 This fuse is located in the main fuse block which is located on the left side of your instrument panel.
-The radio fuse is on the lower right-hand corner of your instrument panel.
 See "Fuses and Circuit Breakers" in the Index.